fareskalaboud/DeltaOne/README.md

  - Record purchases of marble tiles from suppliers.
 Once confirmed, the amount would be added to the available stock.
 This includes deducting the cost of the purchase from the available balance.
  - Allow suppliers to sign into the system and update order status (Out of Stock or Shipped).
  - Give users certain access rights into certain parts of the system.

+The company no longer uses the system due to domain-related problems, but I can upload the website on a hosting service on request.